objective-php/docu-mentor/README.md

 # ObjectivePHP \ DocuMentor
-## Disclaimer

-This document is written in globish, the flavour of English we're trying to use in France.
-We know how bad our english is, please don't pay too much attention to it :)

-Although we're thinking to this library for a while now, its implementation is still in early stage, and for the next coming months, you'll probably see a few code and a lot of changes in it.
-This means that if you're interested in this project, you're more than welcome to try it, contribute to it, make proposals for it, but please don't use it in production projects for now!

 ## Project introduction
-We always wanted to make our framework Objective-Php serviceable for every person who get interested getting an use of it.
+We always wanted to make our framework Objective PHP serviceable for every person who get interested getting an use of it.
 We tried to write documentation in many ways but we choose to write a tool to generate a custom markdown documentation for every components.

  ## Installation